shashwat-mittal/GoGit/CONTRIBUTORS/IITBHU/James Thomas/info.md

 Ques 1 - Why would one ever need to ever reorder his commits?
 Ans 1 - Reordering commits makes a clearer and understandable git history.
 It makes the developer understand their code changes in a uniform and time-based manner.
 It also helps to push some particular commits by changing the order.

+**Ques - 3 Does the merge conflicts come when you applied your stashes?
+Why/Why not?** <br/>
+**Ans - 3** Yes merge conflict arised as the changes made by me on ques 1 and ques 3 were on the same line of the file after applying stashing .